 - Keep in constant communication with your lender, talk to them and be clear about the situation

-- Try to improve your financial situation and catch up mortgage payments
+- Try to improve your financial situation and catch up house repayments

-- Work out a repayment plan with your mortgage lender
+- Work out a repayment plan with your house repayments lender

 - Speak to a debt adviser